Minuscule 7: Text

 According to biblical scholar and textual critic Constantin von Tischendorf, the text of the manuscript is considered a representative of the Byzantine text-type, but with some Alexandrian readings.

-Kurt Aland did not place it in any Category.
+Biblical scholar Kurt Aland did not place it in any Category of his New Testament manuscript classification system.

-According to the Claremont Profile Method it textual cluster along with the manuscripts 267, 1651, and 1654.
+According to the Claremont Profile Method (a specific analysis of textual data), it forms a textual cluster along with Minuscule 267, 1651, and 1654.
 The cluster stands close to the textual family K^{x}.
 It belongs to the textual Family 1424.

 History

-The manuscript was examined by biblical scholars Johann Jakob Wettstein and Johann M. A. Scholz.
+The earliest history of the manuscript is unknown.
+It was examined by biblical scholars Johann J. Wetstein and Johann M. A. Scholz.
 Scholz examined only Mark 1-6 and John 3-8.
+Wettstein gave the number 7 to it.

 According to biblical scholar Frederick H. A. Scrivener, it seems to be Stephens' ς'.

 It was examined and described by Paulin Martin.
-C. R. Gregory saw the manuscript in 1885.
+Biblical scholar Caspar René Gregory saw the manuscript in 1885.

-Wettstein gave the number 7 to it.

-The codex is currently located at the Bibliothèque nationale de France (Gr.
+The manuscript is currently dated by the INTF to the 12th century.
+It is presently located at the National Library of France (shelf number Gr.
 71) in Paris.